VVekslyer/range-doppler-sar/notes.md

 Please provide four plots in this window (a) Compressed signal with Azimuth (samples) vs. Range time (samples), (b) Target C spectrum with Azimuth freq. (samples) vs. Range freq (samples), (c) Expanded Target C with Azimuth (samples) vs. Range (samples), (d) Expanded Target C contours with Azimuth (sample) vs. Range (samples)

+So this is pulse-based SAR which doesn't work for our radar system.
+So let's use this method instead.

+I'm trying to implement a Range-doppler algorithm for FMCW SAR by Wang Ying, Qu Changwen, Ping Dianf.
+They have kind of 8 steps.

+1. The data after dechirping + the phase modified function h1
+2. FFT in range direction + De-sloping factor
+3. IFFT in range direction
+4. Adding window in range direction
+5. FFT in range direction
+6. FFT in azimuth direction + reference function in azimuth
+7. IFFT in azimuth direction.
+8. imaging.